 Suggested tweaks: I would try the cucumbers with 1 teaspoon of salt instead of 2, if you're using fine sea salt.
 You could also reduce the amount of ginger in the marinade, or just scrape it off the meat before it hits the plate if it's too strong for you—the residual flavor is tremendous.
 And as to that ginger, if you don't mind the grating, go for it.
 Otherwise, steal a trick from the wise Madhur Jaffrey, and throw it in a food processor or blender with a few tablespoons of water.
 I won't tell.
 (By the way, the required 2/3 cup of peeled and finely grated ginger works out to be almost exactly 1 pound of skin-on, whole pieces of ginger root.
 Nice to know when you're shopping!)

-- 1 teaspoon togarashi seasoning, or 1/2 teaspoon chilli powder
+1 teaspoon togarashi seasoning, or 1/2 teaspoon chile powder

 Mix everything for the chicken (except the chicken itself) to make a marinade.
 Pierce the chicken on the fleshy sides with a knife, put the pieces into a shallow dish and pour the marinade over.
 Massage it in well, turning the pieces over.
-Cover and put in the fridge for 30–60 minutes.
+Cover and put in the fridge for 30 to 60 minutes.

 When you’re ready to cook, preheat the oven to 350°F. Take the pieces out of the marinade and put them in a shallow ovenproof dish in which they can sit snugly in a single layer.
 Pour over half the marinade.
 Roast in the oven for 40 minutes, basting every so often with the juices and leftover marinade (don’t add any leftover marinade after 20 minutes, it needs to cook properly as it has had raw chicken in it).
 Check for doneness: the juices that run out of the chicken when you pierce the flesh with a knife should be clear and not at all pink.